sh13y/ab-download-manager/README.md

 ## Bug Report

-If you see bugs in the source code! please report them in the `GitHub Issues` section
+If you see bugs in the source code, please report them in the `GitHub Issues` section.

 ## Build From Source